I read it perhaps way back in 2010 and these are old notes kept aside.

 I guess it didn't help that when you know that Zhou Enlai was ready to sacrifice his life when he was young and it just made you think why didn't he just finish off Mao when Mao was leading the country into a mess when they were both old in age.
 Perhaps, it is something at this age of mine that I will fail to appreciate the complexities that Zhou Enlai was going through.

 One can't believe the power of Mao such that even when he is physically very ill, he was still looked upon to be the person in command – his speech was incomprehensible and he scrawled words that confirmed Hua Guo Feng as his successor.
-You can just can't comprehend that why a dying man should have such power.
+You can just can't comprehend why a dying man should have such power.

 Meanwhile, things were arranged so that when Mao's train pass, he will see villages of perfectly planted fields full of peasant women dressed in red and green, with village blast furnaces smoking everywhere.
-Dr. Li describes a leader who has lost touch with reality and confesses that he himself was caught up in the enthusiasm.
+Dr. Li describes a leader who has lost touch with reality and confesses that he himself was caught up in enthusiasm.

 Other paragraphs worth noting: